-The Master of Advanced Architectural Design (MAAD) is a post-graduate, studio based program that engages emerging methods of design and fabrication, through architectural design, to speculate upon future modes of architectural practice, enhanced construction methods, and alternative material manifestations within the built environment.
+The Master of Advanced Architectural Design (MAAD) is a post-graduate, studio based program that engages emerging methods of design and fabrication, through architectural design, to speculate upon future modes of architectural practice, enhanced construction methods, and material culture within the built environment.

-With a particular emphasis upon design, the four-semester program leverages the School of Architecture’s and Carnegie Mellon’s core strengths in computational design, fabrication, robotics, ecological thinking, and sustainability as vehicles for knowledge acquisition and speculation.
+With a particular emphasis upon design, the four-semester program leverages the School of Architecture’s and Carnegie Mellon’s core strengths in design fabrication, architectural robotics, computational design, and ecological thinking as vehicles for knowledge acquisition and speculation.

 The program focuses on the creation of new insights and new knowledge—or “research”—through the design process, or “research by design.”

 The program seeks to probe the technical and cultural opportunities and implications of a data-rich future in which design methodologies, construction processes, and sustainable building life cycles are intrinsically interlaced.